kayak4665664/kayak4665664.github.io/iconsur-generate-rounded-rectangle-icons-for-macos-third-party-software/index.md

-# iconsur: Generate Rounded Rectangle Icons for MacOS Third-Party Software
+# Iconsur: Generate Rounded Rectangle Icons for MacOS Third-Party Software

 There are always some software icons that are not compatible with macOS. iconsur can generate rounded rectangle icons for them to beautify our macOS.
 &lt;!--more--&gt;